-Regardless, there is general agreement among Bible scholars that ultimately the physical body of each person who has ever lived on the earth will be resurrected and reunited with the soul (or spirit) of that person.
+Regardless of these disagreements, there is general agreement among Christian Bible scholars that ultimately the physical body of every person who has ever lived on the earth will be resurrected and reunited with their soul (or their spirit).
 However, the nature of their subsequent existence will depend on whether God deems them righteous or unrighteous.
-Those who are deemed righteous will enjoy eternal bliss, whereas those who are deemed unrighteous will suffer eternal punishment.
+Those who are deemed righteous will enjoy eternal bliss, whereas those who are deemed unrighteous will evidently suffer eternal punishment.

 [To learn how to be assured of eternal bliss with God, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]